HEAR HIS CALL!

 1. A love for the holy Catholic Church.

 Those who our Lord is calling to serve as priests have a profound love for the Church and are men of fidelity.
-Their heroes include the saints of the Church, modern icons such as Blessed Teresa of Calcutta, Pope John Paul II and Pope Benedict XVI.
+Their heroes include the saints of the Church, modern icons such as Saint Teresa of Calcutta, Saint Pope John Paul II and Pope Benedict XVI.

 2. An appreciation for the Sacraments.